NLnetLabs/nsd-manual/source/reference/configure-options.rst

     Shutdown priority for NSD.

 --with-tcp-timeout=number
     Set the default TCP timeout (in seconds).
-Default 120 seconds.
+The default is 120 seconds.

 --disable-nsec3
     Disable NSEC3 support.
-With NSEC3 support enabled, very large zones, also non-nsec3 zones, use about 20% more memory.
+With NSEC3 support enabled, very large zones, also non-NSEC3 zones, use about 20% more memory.

 --disable-minimal-responses
     Disable minimal responses.
 If disabled, responses are more likely to get